d12frosted/elpa-mirror/gnu/standard-themes-readme.txt

   `standard-themes-toggle'.

+[Disable other themes] See section 5.1

-[The general approach to DIY changes] See section 9.1
+[The general approach to DIY changes] See section 9.2

 7 Preview theme colors